I’m owed money by my family or friend! What can I do?

 Looking for ways to help them with their budget

-If your loved one is struggling financially, there are a host of websites and apps that can help them budget.
+If your loved one or friend is struggling financially, there are a host of websites and apps that can help them budget.
 They could look into switching utilities or to a cheaper phone tariff.
 There's also support available if they're dealing with a financial crisis or emergency.
 If they need debt advice, let them know that we can help.

 There are a few things to avoid if someone owes you money.
 Don’t: